decentralized-identity/sidetree/README.md

 11. Make sure to tag people continiously to ensure your PR is reviewed in a timely manner.
 12. PRs that sit open without comments / reviews, will be closed at the editors discretion.

-## Docker
-> NOTE: 2019-08-13: docker-compose out-of-date, needs to be udpated.

-The Sidetree components are available via docker containers .
-Please see the [docker document](docs/docker.md) to find out details on building and running.

-## Release Process

-Refer to [here](/docs/release-process.md) for details on the release process of the artifacts in this repository.